Unipak | Bastion materials & disposal

 Acrylic

 Thermoplastic, often used as a yarn for cloth or as a rigid sheet in various colours.
 Well known as a clear hard plastic.
+Acrylic is lightweight and shatter-resistant, making it ideal for reusable face shields and sneeze guards.

 https://www.plastics.org.nz/doing-business-in-nz/members-directory/service-suppliers